tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/2/LessonPlan.md

 One of the ways banks make profit is by making loans to individuals or families.
 However, how can they know that they will be paid back?
 Any company that makes loans is likely to assess the credit risk of those they make loans to.
 In the U.S. we often utilize a calculation created by the Fair Isaac Company (FICO Score) to assess "creditworthiness".
 Any method of assessing a person's likelihood of paying back a loan is fair, as long as the features used in the assessment do not violate legal statutes for specific types of discriminatory practices.

 Imagine you own a real-estate company.
 After you have received your seed capital, you rush out and buy up as many properties as possible in order to establish yourself in a region, and in the process, you completely exhaust your cash on hand.
 Later, a large bill comes in the mail, which you are incapable of paying because you have no cash on hand.
-You now have to sell one or more of your properties to raise enough cash to pay for this bull, however, it will take some time to be able to receive the cash from the sale due to how slow real estate transactions operate - which refer to as the “illiquidity” of the market.
+You now have to sell one or more of your properties to raise enough cash to pay for this bill, however, it will take some time to be able to receive the cash from the sale due to how slow real estate transactions operate - which refer to as the “illiquidity” of the market.
 In order to accelerate finding a buyer, you may need to sell one of your properties at a loss.
 The risk of finding yourself in the situation without enough cash on hand to cover debts is referred to as the liquidity risk.
 Liquidity risk is important for all companies to assess (especially banks) as they may need to take out high-interest short-term loans in order to cover debts in the near term, which can affect profits.

 ### Student Activity: Risk Reflection